David H. Abramson, MD

 Ophthalmology

-Please note that this doctor’s office has recently moved.
-All patient appointments are now taking place at the Rockefeller Outpatient Pavilion at 160 East 53rd Street in Manhattan.
+Please note that this doctor’s office for adult patients has recently moved.
+All adult patient appointments are now taking place at the Rockefeller Outpatient Pavilion at 160 East 53rd Street in Manhattan.
+Pediatric appointments continue to be held at Main Campus.

 Read more

-The most common ophthalmic cancer is melanoma in the eye.
+The most common primary ophthalmic cancer affecting adults is melanoma in the eye.
 This is also known as uveal melanoma or ocular melanoma.
 We offer sophisticated diagnostic and treatment options for this cancer.
-These include brachytherapy (sealed radioactive material that’s surgically placed directly onto the eye) with radioactive iodine.
+These include brachytherapy (sealed radioactive material that’s surgically placed directly onto the eye) with radioactive iodine, proton beam radiation, and surgery.
 Our medical physicists and brachytherapy team are internationally respected for their expertise in delivering customized treatments for each patient.
 In collaboration with MSK’s melanoma team, we offer clinical trials for melanoma of the eye that has spread to another part of the body.
+Finally, a drug has been approved for patients with metastatic uveal melanoma (Tabentafusp), and our hospital pioneered trials that led to the FDA approval in 2022.

 As a member of the MSK Kids team, I treat patients with a pediatric eye tumor called retinoblastoma.
 Dating back to 1914, our retinoblastoma center is the longest continually operating center of its kind in the world.
 We have the longest follow-up of the largest number of patients.
 We have a modern examination suite dedicated to the care of children with retinoblastoma.
 It features all the latest equipment needed to diagnose and treat retinoblastoma in the most effective way possible.

-In addition, our studies on the long-term complications of retinoblastoma have been published extensively in the Journal of the American Medical Association as well as in eye disease and cancer journals.
+MSK has the most experience with this technique in the world, and we have since taught it to doctors around the globe.
+Our studies on the long-term complications of retinoblastoma have been published extensively in the Journal of the American Medical Association, as well as in eye disease and cancer journals.

-I have published more than 700 books, chapters, original articles, scientific reviews, audiotapes, and videotapes, and I was the editor of the American Academy of Ophthalmology’s instruction book on ophthalmic oncology.
-I have delivered more than 500 lectures worldwide, including those in France, Italy, England, Switzerland, Israel, China, Hong Kong, Canada, Mexico, Venezuela, Peru, Brazil, and Argentina.
+I have published more than 800 books, chapters, original articles, scientific reviews, audiotapes, and videotapes, and I was the editor of the American Academy of Ophthalmology’s instruction book on ophthalmic oncology.
+I have delivered more than 500 lectures worldwide, including those in France, Italy, England, Switzerland, Israel, China, Hong Kong, Canada, Mexico, Venezuela, Peru, Brazil, Argentina, Australia, Africa, and India.

 Among the many honors I have received are awards from the Swiss Society of Ophthalmology, the Association for Research in Vision and Ophthalmology, the Helen Keller Services for the Blind, and the New York State Ophthalmological Society.
 I have received many teaching awards.
 I have also received the Honor Award, the Senior Honor Award, and the Lifetime Achievement Award from the American Academy of Ophthalmology.